Habitat of the Panda

 A shrinking refuge

-Along with a few hundred pandas, the region is also home to a number of other endangered species, including the golden monkey, takin and crested ibis.
+And the warm rains on the southern slopes support a rich variety of plants and animals.
+Along with a few hundred pandas, the mountains are also home to other endangered species, including the golden monkey, takin and crested ibis.

 As well as being fantastically rich in natural resources, the mountains also boast a long human history, dating back thousands of years.